JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/ReadMe.md

 # Application Structure

 The upcoming folders will explain
-- the principle behind structuring FP programs
+- a small explanation on the onion architecture
+- an overview of what MTL and Free/Run are and how they work conceptually
-- how to structure an FP program via
+- how to structure an FP program via MTL and Free/Run, so that it looks like the onion architecture
-    - MTL (Monad Transforms Library)
-    - Free/Run

 These will later be used to write games/programs that run in Node via the console and in the Browser via Halogen